camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 }
 ```

-In the above example, all api calls executed between `setAuthentication(...)` and `clearAuthentication()` are transparenty executed with the list
+In the above example, all API calls executed between `setAuthentication(...)` and `clearAuthentication()` are transparenty executed with the list
 of provided tenant Ids.

 ### Query Example